Skip to content

 - In fact, the word Kwifo literally means "night".
 They usually perform in large groups of 8 to 30 people, accompanied by musical instruments, in particular drums, rattles, and the xylophone, all the while maintaining their anonymity by wearing masks like this example.
 When they make special appearances at Memorials to Kwifo Members, they are especially impressive and received with awe and reverence.

 A wood Helmet Mask of sizeable form displaying an oversized head crowned by a towering, openwork headdress.
 The expressive visage presents generously lidded, almond-shaped eyes beneath arched brows, a broad nose, and full lips parted to reveal 2 rows of sharp, jagged teeth.
 His cheeks are adorned with incised cruciform designs, likely representing ceremonial scarification.
 A petite pair of pointed ears sits just below the elaborate headdress, which is comprised of 3 horizontal rows of openwork, geometric patterns flanked by the zigzag top and bottom peripheries.
 A rich, espresso-hued pigment envelops the entirety of the piece, save for the fierce teeth, which are white.

 - Measurements: 19.2" H x 9.5" W (48.8 cm x 24.1 cm)

 - Provenance: Private Collection in New York.

 - Condition: Chips, nicks, scratches, and abrasions throughout indicating use and wear.
 Old inactive insect holes to surface.
 Some small areas of loss to the bottom periphery.
 Great remaining detail and patina.

-These Objects are not displayed on the Beads of Paradise NYC Sales Floor; please call ahead for a personal viewing with Joe or Jami at 212-620-0642 or email any questions to email@example.com.
+These Objects may not necessarily be displayed on the Beads of Paradise NYC Sales Floor; please call ahead for a personal viewing with Joe or Jami at 212-620-0642 or email any questions to firstname.lastname@example.org.
 Otherwise, available ONLINE ONLY.